nsacyber/RandPassGenerator/README.md

 Detailed log messages are appended to the specified log file - if the log file cannot be opened, then the tool will not run.

-The option -randfile can be used to load additional entropy from a file.
-By default, the tool will attempt to save DRBG output to that file before exiting, so that the next run of the tool can benefit from the entropy gathered for this run.
-If the file cannot be written to, a message will be logged, but it isn't a fatal error.

 Note that the -pwcs option is a little strange.
 Each character in the value represents a full set of characters.
 Any lowercase letter means "add a character set of all lowercase letters", any uppercase letter means "add a set of all uppercase letter", any digit means
 "add a set of all digits", and anything else means "add a set of all punctuation marks".
 There is no way to supply a fully custom character set.
 Normally, you should not use the -pwcs option, you should let RandPassGenerator use its default character set.